ahmedbelgacem/awesome-datascience/README.md

 # awesome-datascience

-This is mainly a curated list of awesome python, machine learning and data science resources, articles, guides, courses and books.
+This is mainly a curated list of awesome python, machine learning, computer vision and data science resources, articles, guides, courses and books.
 Since there's a lot of awesome lists for frameworks and libraries out there, I may add libraries, software and frameworks I find awesome but that's not the purpose of this list.
 This list will follow me along my journey and I will be updating it as I progress.
 I'm making this list for my personal use mainly but I'm sharing it here if it may help anyone.
 Some of the courses are courses I had at my university that are available freely online.
 Due to my master's degree and to my engineering degree I have free access to DataCamp, to some Coursera Courses and to different books from the library.
 Therefor you may have to purchase some stuff.